Updated: Jun 16

-Most newbies' first go-to option is to employ a mirror or some sort of reflective surface.
+Most newbies' go-to option is to employ a mirror or some sort of reflective surface.
 Thing is, you've read somewhere online that this technique has been done to death and hits many editors' auto-reject list.
 So, the next most obvious alternative is to employ a secondary point-of-view character (POVC) to resolve the problem, but then you realise that comes with its own set of problems, not least of all having to create a whole plotline for them in order to justify their presence.
 In short fiction, it's much easier to get away with and quickly swap into another POVC simply to provide the reader with a physical view of the character and/or to tie up some necessary loose ends that don't happen within the main POVC's presence.

 All I'll say for today about the latter is, it often doesn't transition smoothly when swapping POVs halfway through, or - worse! - right at the end of a story, simply to depict what happens in a scene once the main POVC has left the stage.